 Mean score of companies in the Real Estate Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2024, Vail Williams reported total carbon emissions of approximately 119,930 kg CO2e.
-This figure includes 57,020 kg CO2e from Scope 1 emissions, which primarily stem from mobile combustion, and 3,010 kg CO2e from Scope 2 emissions related to purchased electricity.
-Notably, Scope 3 emissions, specifically from business travel, accounted for about 59,900 kg CO2e.
-Comparatively, in 2023, Vail Williams' total emissions were about 161,400 kg CO2e, with Scope 1 emissions at 68,600 kg CO2e and Scope 2 emissions at 20,720 kg CO2e.
-The Scope 3 emissions for that year were significantly higher, reaching approximately 72,010 kg CO2e from business travel.
-The company has not set specific reduction targets or initiatives as part of its climate commitments, nor does it appear to have cascaded any emissions data from a parent organization.
-Vail Williams is actively working to monitor and report its emissions, demonstrating a commitment to transparency in its environmental impact.
+This figure includes 57,020 kg CO2e from Scope 1 emissions, 3,010 kg CO2e from Scope 2 emissions, and 59,900 kg CO2e from Scope 3 emissions, primarily attributed to business travel.
+Comparatively, in 2023, the firm’s total emissions were about 161,400 kg CO2e, with Scope 1 emissions at 68,600 kg CO2e, Scope 2 emissions at 20,720 kg CO2e, and Scope 3 emissions reaching 72,010 kg CO2e.
+This indicates a significant reduction in total emissions of approximately 41,470 kg CO2e from 2023 to 2024.
+Vail Williams has not set specific reduction targets or initiatives under the Science Based Targets initiative (SBTi) or other climate pledges.
+The company’s emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.
+Overall, Vail Williams is actively monitoring its carbon footprint, with a notable decrease in emissions over the past year, reflecting a commitment to improving its environmental impact.

 Access structured emissions data, company-specific emission factors, and source documents